Benni3D/haskalc/README.md

 Changing the installation prefix can be done by setting the ```PREFIX=/path/to/prefix``` make variable.

 ## TODO
-- Add a section in the man page about the funcitons.
+* Add a section in the man page about the funcitons.
+* Add user-defined functions